tomwhitbrook/ds-pca-and-eigenvectors-lab-london-ds-091018/README.md

 ## 5. Eigendecomposition in Python

-In Python, numpy stores quite a few linear algebra functions which makes eigendecomposition easy.
+In Python, numpy stores quite a few linear algebra functions which makes eigendecomposition easy, stored inside the `linalg` module.

+In the cell below, call `linalg.eig()` and pass in the covariance matrix we computed above, `cov_mat`.

+Note that this function returns 2 values:

+1. An 1-d array of eigenvalues
+1. A 2-d array of eigenvectors

 ```python
 eig_values, eig_vectors = np.linalg.eig(cov_mat)
 ```

+Now, let's inspect the eiginvalues and eigenvectors this function returned:

 ```python